BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

     Moreover, change is often only in a <i>sub</i>-culture.
     Many people have had the experience of a passing association with a well-organized, moral, and even pleasant institution, such as a university or a good job.
     In that subculture, our ducks were finally in a row.
-    Then you're dumped back into the real world.
+    Then you're dumped back into the real world of people wearing pajama pants at Walmart.
 </p>

 <p>